65: No Such Thing As A Chickenosaurus

 I'm sitting here with Andy Murray, James Harkin, and Anna Chaczynski.

-And once again, we have gathered round the microphone with our four favorite facts from the last seven days and in no particular order here we go starting with Andy
+And once again, we have gathered around the microphone with our four favourite facts from the last seven days and in no particular order here we go starting with Andy.

-so this is incredible there are there are fish as I'm sure you know who clean other fish as in they eat parasites from the skin right so you get cleaner fish and client fish is what they're technically known as and there have been lots of studies of this especially by this amazing sounding ecologist called Reduan Basheri I hope I'm pronouncing his name right, who has studied these guys so much.
+And there have been lots of studies of this, especially by this amazing sounding ecologist called Redouan Basheri, I hope I'm pronouncing his name right, who has studied these guys so much.

 And basically, the trade is for food versus clean skin, yeah?